 Let no one say when he is tempted, “I am being tempted by God,” for God cannot be tempted with evil, and He Himself tempts no one.

 I help keep myself from sin.
 The more I love what God loves, the more distasteful sins become to my desires.
-I was not born holy—I must continually learn the beauty of holiness and righteousness.
+I was certainly not born holy—I must continually learn the beauty of holiness and righteousness.
 Dismissing the goodness of God’s Word, people, promises, and continued purposes in this life is no way to train my desires toward the goodness of His light.
 Being content with all of the good gifts He does decide to give reminds me of how kind He is, and makes me desire to reject sin.

 But each person is tempted when He is lured and enticed by His own desire.

 I grow in humility.
-Insisting upon my own way for my life is only a legitimate aim if I am in charge of my life.
+Insisting upon my own way for life is only a legitimate aim if I am in charge of my life.
 But God is the Father above me.
 By His will I was created and reborn in Christ; I belong to Him.
 Receiving good gifts from His hand that He does decide to give in this life—and not only insisting upon the gift(s) I sought—brings me closer to Him through submission.

 Of His own will he brought us forth by the word of truth